survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 `CommonsChunkPlugin` is a webpack plugin that allows to alter this default behavior.

 W> This step can fail on Windows due to letter casing.
-Instead of `c:\` you may need to force your terminal to read `C:\`.
+Instead of `c:\` you have to force your terminal to read `C:\`.
 There's more information in the [related webpack issue](https://github.com/webpack/webpack/issues/2362).

 W> Webpack doesn't allow referring to entry files within entries.
 If you inadvertently do this, webpack complains loudly.
 If you end up in a case like this, consider refactoring the module structure of your code to eliminate the situation.